michaelbarton/bioinformatics-zen/content/markup/decomplected-workflows/longform/makefiles.markdown

 ---
 kind: article
 title: Makefiles
+prefix: true
 created_at: "2012-07-10 00:00:00"
 ---

 A bioinformatics research project should be easily reproducible.
-Anyone should be able to repeat all the steps from scratch and the simpler, the better.
-Reproducibility should also show the processes used to generate the results.
-Build files are a method that can be used to manage the dependencies between project steps and go a long way towards reproducible research.
+Anyone should be able to repeat all the steps from scratch and the simpler it is to do this, the better.
+Reproducibility should also include showing each intermediate step and processes used to generate the results.
+Build files can be used to manage the dependencies between steps in a computational workflow and therefore go a long way towards facilitating reproducible research.

 [GNU Make][make] provides a syntax to describe project dependency steps as targets in a computational work flow.
 Each target is a file to be created using